Raleigh Housing Market: Trends & Prices (2025)

 Northwest Raleigh

-Northwest Raleigh is the second most populous neighborhood in the city and borders many important landmarks, including the William B. Umstead State Park, the prestigious Brier Creek Country Club, and the Raleigh-Durham International Airport.
+Northwest Raleigh is a populous neighborhood in the city that is home to the prestigious Brier Creek Country Club and borders key landmarks like William B. Umstead State Park and the Raleigh-Durham International Airport.

 Northwest Raleigh’s prime location also puts it within driving distance of both Downtown Raleigh and North Carolina State University.
 The area is known for its low crime rates and quality school districts.